LabOrchestrator/LabOrchestratorLib-Auth/docs/source/usage.rst

 .. autoclass:: lab_orchestrator_lib_auth.auth.LabInstanceTokenParams

 The ``allowed_vmi_names`` parameter is a list of the VM-names the user is allowed to access.
 So you can use one token for accessing multiple VMs in a lab.
+The ``additional_data`` parameter can be a dictionary of json serialisable data or None.
+This parameter is used to add more data without always changing the auth library.

 For example: